annarabeony/anna-portfolio/case_studies/pole-emploi-building-a-user-centered-crm-for-a-government-employment-agency.md

 **Help in the research phase**

-One of the tasks the company consultant spent time on would be the research of applicants for a job offer.
+One of the tasks the company adviser spent time on would be the research of applicants for a job offer.
 Does this job offer match with this job seeker, are the job seeker and the recruiter needs the same?
 This is also one of the reasons there are two types of advisers at Pole Emploi.
 So, both advisers discuss the job offer and the potential applicant to see if it could match together.
-But time is limited and there is a lot of job offers to manage, so it would be good that needs from both sides (recruiter & job seeker) would be write down in a place that both consultants can access to.
+But time is limited and there is a lot of job offers to manage, so it would be good that needs from both sides (recruiter & job seeker) would be write down in a place that both advisers can access to.

 ## Wireframes